sergereinov/cpp-defer/README.md

 It is considered good practice to use the [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) approach when acquiring and releasing a resource.

 But sometimes RAII looks bulky.
-Perhaps you need to write a special wrapper for RAII and this adds extra entities and new meanings.
+Sometimes you need to write a special wrapper for RAII and this adds extra entities and new meanings.
-You must remember to handle all obvious and non-obvious uses of this new serving entity.
+You should be aware of handling all obvious and non-obvious uses of this new serving entity.

 In addition, RAII hides the details of resource acquisition and release.
 This isn't always a good thing.

-Besides RAII, there is another approach to deferred guaranteed resource release.
+Besides RAII, there is another approach to deferred guaranteed releasing a resource.
 In golang, this is one of the uses of the [`defer`](https://go.dev/tour/flowcontrol/12) operator.
 It postpones calling all lambdas passed to it until the function returns.